 Companies (and consumers alike) are drowning in data.
 We have smart home automation of everything including heating, lighting, fridges, toilets and multi-media.
 Industrial robots.
 Social media.
 Virtual showrooms.
 3D glasses.
 Eye-tracking for assistive communication.
 Quickly evolving technologies and consumer habits provide companies with data in higher volume, higher variety and higher velocity than ever before.
 With companies increasingly competing on data-driven business models, it is obviously convenient to have lots of data, but the real question is how to extract value from it to support decision making in strategy, marketing, finance, operations, and other areas of business.

 In order to unlock the value inherent in data, companies need managers who combine business domain knowledge with solid methodological skills.
-This is the essential premise of the Master in Management Business Analytics concentration, which equips students with a state-of-the-art toolkit to solve business problems with real-world data.
-The concentration consists of four modules:
+This is the essential premise of the Master in Management Data & Business Analytics concentration, which equips students with a state-of-the-art toolkit to solve business problems with real-world data.
+The concentration consists of six modules:

 Furthermore, students can apply and further deepen their skill set by choosing from various elective modules, such as “blockchain”, “business process engineering”, “human and machine predictions”, or “artificial intelligence for managers”.

 The Data and Business Analytics concentration is suited for students interested in careers broadly defined around the term “data science”, and a useful complement to students that want to work in any functional area of companies that compete on data analytics and evidence-based decision-making.
 If you like data, are interested in advanced methods to extract business value from it, and are intrigued by business questions, this concentration is for you.

 Co-Author: Prof. Dr. Jochen Schlapp is NORMA Group Associate Professor of Operations and Technology Management at Frankfurt School.